xiaodongliang/extract-view.and.data.api/README.md

    ```
    <br />
    <b>Note:</b> the port argument can be omitted and default to port 80.
 If port 80 is already in use by another
-   application (like Skype, or IIS, or Apacahe, ...), you can use any other free port such as 8000, 3000, etc...
+   application (like Skype, or IIS, or Apache, ...), you can use any other free port such as 8000, 3000, etc...
    But in the next section you would need to specify the port to use, i.e. http://localhost[:port]/

 ### Use of the sample